cartographer-project/cartographer_ros/docs/source/faq.rst

 Frequently asked questions
 ==========================

-The laser data in the 3D bags is much higher than the maximum reported 20Hz rotation speed that the VLP16 can do.
+The laser data in the 3D bags is much higher than the maximum reported 20 Hz rotation speed that the VLP-16 can do.
 Why?
 ----------------------------------------------------------------------------------------------------------------------

 The VLP-16 in the example bags is configured to rotate at 20 Hz.
 This has no influence though on the frequency of UDP packets the VLP-16 sends which is much higher.
 The example bags contain a `sensor_msgs/PointCloud2`__ per UDP packet, not one per revolution.